Skip to main content

 Seasonal access: Ground frost makes winter excavation difficult.
 Spring and fall are the busiest times for tank removal in Maine.
 Book early.

 Fuel oil dependence: Maine has one of the highest rates of home heating oil use in the country.
 Many older homes have large (275–500 gallon) tanks that have never been replaced.
 If your tank is over 20 years old, a proactive inspection is recommended.
+Our guide to waste oil systems in Maine covers a related but distinct category — commercial and multi-unit waste oil setups rather than standard residential heating tanks.

 Get Quotes From Licensed Maine Contractors